spattisson/zaproxy/CONTRIBUTING.proposal.md

 You can help translate the ZAP User Guide via the [Crowdin owasp-zap-help](https://crowdin.com/project/owasp-zap-help) project.

 ## Become a ZAP Evangelist
-For information about the ZAP Evangelists and how tro join up see the [ZAP Evangelists wiki page](https://github.com/zaproxy/zaproxy/wiki/ZapEvangelists)
+For information about the ZAP Evangelists and how to join up see the [ZAP Evangelists wiki page](https://github.com/zaproxy/zaproxy/wiki/ZapEvangelists)

 ## Help Improve the Documentation
 The source for the ZAP [User Guide](https://github.com/zaproxy/zap-core-help/wiki) is underneath the zap-core-tree repo [src/help/zaphelp/contents](https://github.com/zaproxy/zap-core-help/tree/master/src/help/zaphelp/contents) directory.